neo-hack/docs/docs/guide/mario-api.md

 ## Used as a libary

 Currently it already published as a npm package.
-Checkout [@aiou/mario](https://github.com/neo-hack/neo/tree/master/packages/mario) for documentation about using like it as a standalone libary
+Checkout [@aiou/mario](https://github.com/neo-hack/neo/tree/master/packages/mario) for documentation about using it as a libary.